 The government must be notified when a serious injury, incident or fatality occurs to ensure an adequate investigation is conducted to prevent future occurrences.

 - Injuries resulting in a worker being admitted to hospital must be reported.
 This replaces the previous threshold of having to be in hospital for two days.

 - Employers must report "potentially serious" incidents.
 These are incidents that had potential to cause serious injury to a person, but did not.

-Starting June 1, medical assessment requirements will be updated to align modern care practices and how medical services are delivered.
+Medical assessment requirements have been updated to align modern care practices and how medical services are delivered.

 - Medical examinations ordered under the OHS Act can only happen with the worker’s consent.
 The workers’ wages, benefits and cost of the examination are the employer’s responsibility.

 - The list of physicians and health-care professionals required to report a person infected with, or suffering from, a notifiable occupational disease will be expanded.

 - The director of medical services has expanded access to medical information to prevent occupational illnesses and injuries.

 Powers to conduct inspections and investigations, as well as compliance tools, have been expanded and updated.

 - The person who receives an order is required to: